 If you are aged twenty or over and interested in becoming a Route1 volunteer, phone 01749 822801 or email Route1Advocacy@somerset.gov.uk.

 There is more information on our Route1 Advocacy page.

 Young People Somerset

 The Youth Offending Service’s Community Involvement Team is looking for volunteers

-- To act as an Appropriate Adult in support of either a juvenile or a vulnerable adult detainee and to ensure that the detained person for whom you are acting understands what is happening to them and why (not currently recruiting).
+- To act as an Appropriate Adult in support of either a juvenile or a vulnerable adult detainee and to ensure that the detained person who you are acting for understands what is happening to them and why.
+(We are not currently recruiting for this role)

 - Panel Volunteers to work with other Panel Members and the Youth Offending Service Youth Justice Practitioners to devise individual and imaginative programmes of work to address young people’s offending behaviour